slowshutter/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+Spring is passing.
-Heron's cry
+The fragrant blossoms remain.
-Basho lines the moon
+from the kiri tree.